Motion – Councillor L. Dudas - Vacant Unit Tax

 WHEREAS we know that unsheltered individuals choose to live in encampments over shelters because of concerns for their personal safety and the knowledge that shelters are not the vehicle for them to break the cycle of living rough; and

-WHEREAS Council has just approved its term of Council Priorities, where its first strategic priority is, “a city that has affordable housing and is more livable for all,” for which the third strategic objective explicitly ... (cont)
+WHEREAS Council has just approved its term of Council Priorities, where its first strategic priority is, “a city that has affordable housing and is more livable for all,” for which the third strategic objective explicitly speaks about the need to increase investments in affordable and supportive housing and “create a clear path to ending chronic homelessness” ; and

 Moved by S. Plante